 Baía de Entre Montes – Faial

 Located a five minute boat trip from Horta Harbour, Baía de Entre Montes (or Bay Between Hills) is a coastal site frequented by hermit crabs, nudibranch and moray eels.
-Descend past the rocky outcrops until you reach the sandy floor at around 20 metres - looking out for wide-eyed flounders, peraly razorfish and common stingrays lurking in the sand.
+Descend past the rocky outcrops until you reach the sandy floor at around 20m - looking out for wide-eyed flounders, peraly razorfish and common stingrays lurking in the sand.

 Level: Open Water